Using existing software when developing a medical device; a gift from the gods or a Trojan horse?

 It would therefore be possible to argue that a prototype “catching up” with IEC 62304 is just an extreme case of this “getting back in synch” scenario.

 Are there any downsides with this “catching up” approach?

 Yes, potentially.
 IEC 62304 recognizes that the standard requires an extensive testing and documentation effort by the developers.
-It also recognizes that some parts of the software is less risky than others.
+It also recognizes that some parts of the software are less risky than others.
 As a result.
-IEC 62304 provides an opportunity to do a little less testing and documentation for the lower risk parts, as long as you are rigorous about the high risk parts.
-If this separation can be made, lot of work can be avoided.
+IEC 62304 provides an opportunity to do a little less testing and documentation for the lower-risk parts, as long as you are rigorous about the high-risk parts.
+If this separation can be made, a lot of work can be avoided.

-If grouping of safety-relevant functionality into dedicated parts is not done from the start, the riskiness tend to spread out and “contaminate” all parts of the software.
-An architecture with many high risk software items (parts) and very few low risk items will ensue.
+If grouping of safety-relevant functionality into dedicated parts is not done from the start, the riskiness tends to spread out and “contaminate” all parts of the software.
+An architecture with many high-risk software items (parts) and very few low-risk items will ensue.

 You can of course accept this situation and do the additional required steps.
 The IEC 62304 will allow it.
 But it is a foregone opportunity compared to designing your software with the IEC 62304 in mind from the very start.

 Bottom line, is using an existing software not developed according to IEC 62304 worth the trouble?